pb82/MissMatch/README.md

   - b(true) denotes a boolean literal that only matches 'true' values.

-  You can specify a literal list.
+  ###You can specify a literal list.
 The pattern will match if one of the literal matches.

   - n(1,2,3) matches if one of the number 1, 2 or 3 occurs.

   - s("a", "b") matches if a string "a" or a string "b" occurs.

-  Even lists of boolean literals are possible:
+  ###Even lists of boolean literals are possible:

   - b(true, false)

-  However this is exactly the same as just 'b'
+  However this equivalent to just writing 'b'.

 The rest of an array can also be matched (and bound):